 Because the breed has many desirable characteristics, it is a popular choice in dairy crossbreeding programs.
-For instance, a Guernsey can be crossed with a Holstein to improve the temperament, calving ease, and butterfat content of the offspring.
-It can be bred to a Brahman or other Zebu-based breed to produce a heat-tolerant dairy cow for tropical climates.
+For instance, a Guernsey can be crossed with a Holstein to improve the temperament, calving ease, and milk components of the offspring.
+It can be bred to a Brahman or other zebu-based breed to produce a heat-tolerant dairy cow for tropical climates.
 It can also be crossed with any beef breed to raise beef calves.

 Draft work is a less common use of the breed, but its steady temperament makes it a good choice for beginners.

-Guernsey owners generally love the rich personality of their cows.
-They are kind, gentle animals with a cheerful disposition.
+Guernsey owners love the rich personality of their cows.
+They are kind, gentle animals with cheerful dispositions.
 Although Guernseys are not given to passionate outbursts of affection, by the same token they are not prone to fits of irritability, instead forming a quiet bond with their owners.
-They are intelligent cattle that pay close attention to their surroundings, but they do not spook easily.
+They are intelligent cattle that pay close attention to their surroundings, although they do not spook easily.

 Some Guernseys do have a domineering streak, but it is rarely directed toward a gentle but firm owner.
 Instead, they seem to take it out on the other cattle in the pasture.